The Country Bears: Soundtrack

+Release

+Home media

+The film was released on VHS and DVD on December 17, 2002.
+The film was filmed in 1.85:1 widescreen.
+All copies present the film in 1.33:1 fullscreen.
+This DVD release is THX certified, featuring a music video, an audio commentary, a documentary and other bonus materials.

 Reception

 Box office

-Budgeted at US$35 million, it grossed $16,990,825 in the US and an additional $1,021,272 overseas.
-The film was released on DVD and VHS on December 17, 2002.
-Though filmed in 1.85:1 widescreen, Region 1 DVDs present the film in full screen only though Region 2 and 4 present the film in widescreen.
+Budgeted at US$35 million, The Country Bears only made $5.3 million in its opening weekend, ranking in sixth place behind Austin Powers in Goldmember, Road to Perdition, Stuart Little 2, Men in Black II and K-19: The Widowmaker.
+It grossed $16,990,825 in the US and an additional $1,021,272 overseas.
+The film was released theatrically in the United States on July 26, 2002.

 Critical response

-On review aggregator Rotten Tomatoes, the film received a rating of 31% based on 85 reviews, with an average rating of 4.5/10.
+On review aggregator Rotten Tomatoes, the film received a rating of 29% based on 85 reviews, with an average rating of 4.5/10.
 The site's critic consensus states: "Despite all the celebrities on hand, this spin-off from a theme park attraction still feels tired and hokey."
-On Metacritic, the film has a weighted average score of 37 out of 100, based on 21 critics, which indicates "generally negative reviews".
+On Metacritic, the film has a weighted average score of 37 out of 100, based on 21 critics, which indicates "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

+A. O. Scott of The New York Times gave the film a score of two out of five, explaining that "the plot combines The Blues Brothers and Almost Famous (but with bears, and a G rating), with an excruciating dollop of Disney sentimentality mixed in for good measure."
 Film critic Roger Ebert gave the film a two out of four stars and said, "the formidable technical skills in The Country Bears must not be allowed to distract from the film's terminal inanity."
-Emma Cochrane of Empire Magazine gave the film a two out of five stars and said, "Too American, too country, too much like a slick, band extension cash-in, Country Bears hovers between cult video hit and utter rubbish, never being compellingly either."
+Rob Blackwelder of SPLICEDwire gave it a one-and-a-half out of four rating, calling it "an outdated, Chuck E. Cheese-quality Disneyland attraction...turn it into a trite, cliche-packed embarrassment of a feature film."
+Emma Cochrane of Empire gave the film a two out of five stars and said, "Too American, too country, too much like a slick, band extension cash-in, Country Bears hovers between cult video hit and utter rubbish, never being compellingly either."

 Christopher Walken was nominated for a Golden Raspberry Award for Worst Supporting Actor for his performance in the film, but lost to Hayden Christensen for Star Wars: Episode II – Attack of the Clones.

+Marketing

+On October 5, 2001, the first trailer released was attached to Max Keeble's Big Move in theaters everywhere.

 Cancelled sequel

 Prior to the film's release, a sequel was announced to be in development.
-Following the critical and commercial underperformance of the film the sequel was cancelled.
+However, it was never produced.